yuhao/yuhao.github.io/blog/src/md/cmf.md

     <figcaption><b>Figure 5: Spectral chromaticity coefficients in the CIE 1931 RGB space.</b></figcaption>
 </p>

-Note the key difference between the luminance coefficient and V(𝛌): V(𝛌) denotes the relative luminance under a unit power and the luminance coefficient denotes the relative luminance under a unit quantity of a light.
-1 unit of power is different from 1 unit light - the former quantifies an absolute physical quantity, while the latter is relative to the unit system we use.
+Note the key difference between the luminance coefficient and V(𝛌): V(𝛌) denotes the luminance under a unit power (customarily normalized to peak at unity) and the luminance coefficient denotes the relative luminance under a unit quantity of a light.
+1 unit of power is different from 1 unit light — the former quantifies an absolute physical quantity, while the latter is relative to the unit system we use.
 1 unit of R could be 100 Watt, and 1 unit of B could be 5 Watt, or could be whatever.

 ## 5. From Chromaticity Coefficients to CMFs